Internal Grant Competitions

 NSF-MRI Internal Selection Competition

-As in past years, the NSF MRI grant program allows only three proposal submissions per institution: two proposals for equipment acquisition and one proposal for equipment development.
+The NSF MRI grant program allows only three proposal submissions per institution: two proposals for equipment acquisition and one proposal for equipment development.
 For the past several competition cycles, UTC has had more than two faculty teams who wanted to pursue equipment acquisition grants.
 In the event that we have more than two faculty teams interested in equipment acquisition this year, The OPSP will be coordinating an internal review and selection process.

 Additional information about the internal competition, including abstract guidance, evaluation criteria, and the competition timeline, may be found by reading the MRI Internal Selection Guidelines, linked below.
 In addition, please closely review the full MRI program solicitation to make sure that your proposal fully meets the program requirements.